Heart Threats You Are Ignoring: These underrated factors may play a surprising role in your heart health

 Women who go through the change before the age 46 have double the risk of heart disease and stroke of those who experience it later, Johns Hopkins researchers recently found.
 Therefore, women who go through menopause early should be extra vigilant about other heart risk factors, like weight, cholesterol, and blood pressure.
 Smoking, a known heart threat, is a double whammy, since smokers enter menopause about two years earlier on average.

 Depression is common among heart attack survivors, but a recent study shows that it also affects their partners: Spouses of heart attack survivors were 17 percent more likely to require a prescription for antidepressants in the year after the event than before.
-Authors say spouses may be reluctant to take care of themselves while focusing on a partners recovery, but it’s essential for them to seek care if they suspect depression symptoms, which are themselves a risk factor for heart problems.
+Authors say spouses may be reluctant to take care of themselves while focusing on the recovery of a partner, but it is essential for them to seek care from a depression treatment center if they suspect depression symptoms, which are themselves a risk factor for heart problems.
+Mental health and the body are inextricably linked and therefore acknowledging any ailments early on is fundamental where heart health is concerned.

 Edited by Lauren Gelman